6 results for tag: DEQ

 Oregon’s Climate Protection Program (CPP) Is Under Attack

-Click here to read the latest news on the CPP.
+Click here for the latest news on the CPP.
 Editor's note: This article was updated on 7/31/2024 to reflect actions by the Oregon Department of Environmental Quality.
 Oil and Gas Lawsuit Halts the Climate Protection Program In December of 2022, the oil and gas industry and their allies delivered a devastating blow to climate justice in Oregon.
 The Oregon Court of Appeals invalidated Oregon’s landmark Climate Protection Program (CPP) based on a procedural technicality.
 The program was spearheaded (unsurprisingly) by the oil and gas industries most responsible for climate pollution in our state.
 The CPP represents a historic victory for ...

 Waters Out of Whack